From Almost a Child Bride to a Doctor in the Making – Here’s Disha’s Inspiring Story

 1. The NEP promises universal access to quality education for children from 3-18 years.
-This means that every child between 3-18 years will be eligible to receive quality education provided by the government; irrespective of their socio-economic background.
+This means that every child between 3-18 years will be eligible to receive quality education provided by the government, irrespective of their socio-economic background.
 Thus, every child will now have the opportunity to go to school and learn.
 This is especially important for children from marginalized communities who cannot afford a paid education.

 NSSO 75th Round data suggests that there are 3.22 million children between the ages of 6-17 years that are still out of school.
 There are indications that while there is a government commitment to ensure universal access to education, it may not necessarily be free.
-Children’s families might have to incur costs for schooling such as textbooks, transport, uniforms, digital devices etc. which will pose a challenge to poor families.
+Children’s families might have to incur costs for schooling such as textbooks, transport, uniforms, digital devices etc., which will pose a challenge to poor families.
 This will, therefore, affect universal access, retention as well as completion of schooling.

 It would be difficult to ensure universal access to quality education without making it free and compulsory as a legal right for all children from 3-18 years.
-Thus, it is critical that the ambit of the RTE Act, 2009 is extended to cover education from pre-school to secondary levels.
+Thus, it is critical that the ambit of the RTE Act, 2009, is extended to cover education from preschool to secondary levels.
 Currently, the RTE Act makes it compulsory for the govt. to do so only for children between the ages of 6 and 14 years.
 Such an extension of RTE will need an increase in infrastructure and human resources which would require a proportionate budgetary allocation.

 The timelines for teacher recruitment are not clear in the NEP.
-Teacher vacancies need to be filled within a specified timeline and teacher capacities need to be built as per the pedagogy proposed in the policy since teaching foundational literacy and numeracy is a specialized skill.
+Teacher vacancies need to be filled within a specified timeline and teacher capacities need to be built as per the pedagogy proposed in the policy since teaching foundational literacy and numeracy is a specialised skill.
 While the NCERT will develop the framework, parents and caregivers will need support in how to provide early stimulation.
-These aspects have not been elaborated upon in the NEP and would require to be addressed in implementation plans.
+These aspects have not been elaborated upon in the NEP and would require to be addressed in NEP implementation plans.
 Ensuring learning material, safe infrastructure, teacher recruitment, and training for foundational learning would again require further govt. investment.

 |Dropout Rates (Elementary)

 Source: UDISE 2016-17

 While the fund will be provided by the govt., the allocation priorities will be decided centrally for the states to implement.
-Unless clear mechanisms are developed for smooth functioning between the Centre and states, the optimum utilization of this fund for the benefit of girls and transgender students might be difficult
+Unless clear mechanisms are developed for smooth functioning between the Centre and states, the optimum utilization of this fund for the benefit of girls and transgender students might be difficult.

 The NEP is unclear on whether the Beti Bachao Beti Padhao program and state-run schemes and programs on girl child education will be a part of this.
 It’s also unclear as to how programs such as Rashtriya Kishor Swasthya Karyakram and SABLA will converge with the Gender Inclusive Fund.
 And whether the protection of girls will be included in the scope of the fund.

-The NEP states that there will be ‘less emphasis on input’ and ‘greater emphasis on output’ w.r.t desired learning outcomes – while relaxing requirements on land areas, room sizes, playgrounds etc. It would be difficult to ensure learning outcomes (especially digitally) without basic minimum inputs related to infrastructure and entitlements such as free textbooks and other learning materials, uniforms, teachers etc. These basic inputs are already guaranteed by the RTE Act, the ambit of which will have to be expanded to cover preschool to secondary education and its provisions further strengthened in keeping with the teaching-learning requirements proposed in the NEP.
+The NEP policies state that there will be ‘less emphasis on input’ and ‘greater emphasis on output’ w.r.t desired learning outcomes – while relaxing requirements on land areas, room sizes, playgrounds etc. It would be difficult to ensure learning outcomes (especially digitally) without basic minimum inputs related to infrastructure and entitlements such as free textbooks and other learning materials, uniforms, teachers etc. These basic inputs are already guaranteed by the RTE Act, the ambit of which will have to be expanded to cover preschool to secondary education and its provisions further strengthened in keeping with the teaching-learning requirements proposed in the NEP.

-As CRY, we’re continuing to ensure that children are able to complete their education and get a chance at a brighter future.
+At CRY, we’re continuing to ensure that children are able to complete their education and get a chance at a brighter future.
 But we need YOUR help.

 Donate to CRY right away and help children realize their true potential.